By Geneive D’Souza | Opening Doorz Editorial | April 13, 2020

 The current situation has really been a great twist in my very near perfect plan to spend the after boards summer holidays.
 All I wanted to do was to finally get to enjoy, my way, but this pandemic came in the way of that too.

-I wasn’t disappointed for first few days.
+I wasn’t disappointed for the first few days.
 I was pretty fine with all that was happening with the sudden one-day lockdown.
 However, when the 21-day lockdown was announced I felt extremely disappointed, angry and upset all at once.
 I don’t go outside that often but regardless of that I haven’t walked out of my home since March 20, and it’s really a difficult task to just sit at home.
-It sounds easy, but for this long it’s not at all easy!
+It sounds easy, but for this long, it’s not at all easy!

 I had lots of stuff to watch on TV and streaming services without the pandemic also, so now that there is a pandemic, only the watching movies and TV shows, which were anyways part of my plan, has not been disrupted.
 My physical activity pattern is very much disturbed.
 However, I am working out at home to stay as fit as possible without the sun.